nhsconnect/nhslogin/src/scopes-and-claims.md

 A user's gender or sex are not available as claims for NHS login.

-The other one was this with the link in: Scopes and claims perform differently for partners supporting multiple levels of user identity verification and [step-up journeys](https://nhsconnect.github.io/nhslogin/step-up-p5-p9/) between the different levels of verification.
+Scopes and claims perform differently for partners supporting multiple levels of user identity verification and [step-up journeys](https://nhsconnect.github.io/nhslogin/step-up-p5-p9/) between the different levels of verification.
 Contact the NHS login onboarding team for more information.

 Please refer to the [external interface specification](https://nhsconnect.github.io/nhslogin/interface-spec-doc/) Section 3.4.1.1  and Section 3.6.2.1 for further technical details.